 Yes, I can see new clients, and would be happy to discuss working with you.
 If, after you've read this QUICK START, you decide to work with me, feel free phone to confirm we're a good fit for each other.

 You can go to my online calendar and make an appointment or check to see what’s available.
-Appointments start times are: Monday 12:15 pm- 7:45pm, Wednesday 9 am - 2:45 pm, Thursday 11:30 am - 7:30 pm, Friday 9 am - 5:45 pm.
+Appointments last 45 minutes.
+Start times are: Monday 12:15 pm- 7:45pm, Wednesday 9 am - 2:45 pm, Thursday 11:30 am - 7:30 pm, Friday 9 am - 5:45 pm.
 If you want a steady evening appointment, that could be more difficult, but not impossible.
 Since I allow you to change your appointment time up to 24 hours in advance and don’t require you to commit to a regular meeting time, my schedule changes frequently.
 If you don't see a time you want, keep checking the calendar - something is likely to open up.
 You can also let me know times you would like to come in and I will send a notification when I notice one of those times is available.
-Just register to become a client and once you do, I will call you to introduce myself.
+Register to become a client and once you do, I will call you to introduce myself.

 FIRST LEARN THE BASICS: